 because only the configurator knows what is really connected to the relay

 board.
-This simply means to bound an object state (eg:
+This simply means that to bind an object state (eg:

-to a specific trigger that you (as developer) have to provide along
+to a specific trigger, then you (as developer) must provide one along

 with your plugin.